mchughj/BattleBoggle/README.md

 * Display
 ** Show the words you have gotten so far
 ** Shadow display the words your opponent has so far.
-** Show the definitions of the words when you mouse over the word
+** Show the definitions of the words when you click on the word

 * Timed game
 ** Show a percentage timer